arnaldochebl/arnaldochebl/README.md

 ### 👨‍💻 About Me

 Hey there!
-I'm Arnaldo Chebl, a passionate data scientist with a love for machine learning, gaming, and exploring different neural network architectures.
+I'm Arnaldo Chebl, a passionate data scientist with a love for machine learning and leveraging data to understand and solve real business problems.

-🎓 I hold a degree in Engineering and I'm currently finishing my postgraduate studies in Data Science and Decision.
+🎓 I hold a degree in Production Engineering and postgraduate degree in Data Science.

-🌟 Fluent in both Portuguese and English.
-Basic proficiency in Spanish.
+🌟 Fluent in Portuguese and advanced in English.
+Intermediate proficiency in Spanish.

 📍 São Paulo/SP - Brasil.